Amapala: History

 Amapala was founded in 1838, and its port was opened and declared free in 1868.
 During the 19th century it exported large quantities of gold, silver and other ores, although its progress was retarded by the delay in constructing a transcontinental railway from Puerto Cortés.

-By the mid 1970s, Amapala was gradually replaced in importance by the port of San Lorenzo on the mainland.
+By the mid-1970s, Amapala was gradually replaced in importance by the port of San Lorenzo on the mainland.

 A description of the town in 1881 can be found in the book A Lady's Ride Across Spanish Honduras by Mary Lester (a.k.a.
 Mary Soltera).

-It was intended to be the capital of the Republic of Central America in the late 1890s.
+In 1895, El Salvador, Honduras, and Nicaragua signed the Treaty of Amapala that established the short-lived Greater Republic of Central America.

 Demographics

 At the time of the 2013 Honduras census, Amapala municipality had a population of 12,250.
 Of these, 74.16% were Mestizo, 22.81% White, 1.55% Black or Afro-Honduran, 0.09% Indigenous and 1.39% others.

 Climate

 This area typically has a pronounced dry season.
 According to the Köppen climate classification system, Amapala has a tropical savanna climate, abbreviated "Aw" on climate maps.